-Your neighbor is planning on making a wedding on Rosh Chodesh Sivan, while a colleague did so the day after Lag B’Omer (not that he could have done it the day before even if he would have wanted; the halls were all booked on Lag B’Omer itself months in advance!).
+Your neighbor is planning on making a wedding on Rosh Chodesh Sivan, while a colleague did so the day after Lag B’Omer (not that he could have done it the day before even if he would have wanted; the halls were all booked on Lag B’Omer itself months in advance).
 Yet, a friend insists that one must wait until after Shavuos, while another bemoans that he should have made the wedding right after Pesach.
 Who is correct?
 Welcome to the annual Sefirah scenario.

 And there are different minhagim.
-In fact, Rav Moshe Feinstein zt”l lists six different ones, and that is not including the Arizal’s minhag!.
-Yet, practically the Pri Megadim and Mishna Berura break it down to three main disparate customs.
+In fact, Rav Moshe Feinstein zt”l lists six different customs, and that is not including the Arizal’s minhag.
+Yet, practically, the Pri Megadim and Mishnah Berurah break it down to three main disparate customs.
 The others are variations on those main opinions.

 Minhag # 1 -Sefardic Sefirah